-Originally an un-garnished cocktail from the 1930s, the Dubonnet Cocktail is often served with a twist of lemon and sometimes an orange peel.
-It is a dry cocktail that is designed to showcase the finest gin you have in the liquor cabinet.
+The Dubonnet cocktail is designed to showcase the finest gin you have in the liquor cabinet.
+Originally an un-garnished cocktail from the 1930s, the Dubonnet cocktail is often served with a twist of lemon and sometimes an orange peel.

-Essentially, this cocktail replaces the dry vermouth of a classic gin martini with Dubonnet Rouge.
-This fortified wine uses quinine and the Rouge (red) variety is rich and slightly sweeter than the average sweet vermouth.
+Essentially, this cocktail replaces the dry vermouth of a classic gin martini with Dubonnet Rouge, which is a fortified wine with quinine.
+Dubonnet Rouge is rich and slightly sweeter than the average sweet vermouth.

-Also known as a Zaza, the Dubonnet Cocktail makes an ideal aperitif.
+This cocktail is also known as the Zaza, after the character in a 1915 silent film.
+The Dubonnet cocktail makes an ideal aperitif.
 Be sure to serve it at your next dinner party.

 - Pour the ingredients into a mixing glass with ice cubes.